-The Alerts page displays messages from the system logs.
+The Messages page displays messages culled from the system log.
 These provide informative messages, notifications of unusual events, and error conditions.
+There are three levels of priority: informational, warning, and critical.
 An icon denotes the priority; hover the mouse pointer over the icon for more information.

-Only unacknowledged alerts are displayed unless you make a different selection from the Options menu.
-You must log in to acknowledge alerts.
+Only unacknowledged messages are displayed unless you make a different selection from the Options menu.
+You must log in to acknowledge messages.